vishalxl/Nostr-Clients-Features-List/Readme.md

 # Introduction

 Nostr is a decentralized protocol that allows users to take control of their own data and identity.
-For more information [here](https://github.com/aljazceru/awesome-nostr)
+For more information check the Nostr project description page [here](https://github.com/nostr-protocol/nostr).

+Full list of Nostr clients is on [this page](https://github.com/aljazceru/awesome-nostr).

-This is the feature list of Nostr clients as of Dec 2022.
+This is the feature list of some of major Nostr clients.

 # Nostr Client Feature List